 Hamilton offers virtual interviews to international applicants.
 While not required, these interviews provide you with the opportunity to learn more about Hamilton and for Hamilton to learn more about you.

 If we are unable to accommodate your virtual interview request, you are welcome to submit a video interview through one of our third-party partners (Initialview or Vericant).
 If this option is a financial burden for you and your family, please contact Anna Wise, our Director of International Recruitment.

 Each case is different.
 Although Hamilton seeks to enroll well-rounded students, we realize that in many countries extracurricular activities are not a priority.
 If you have been an active member of a club or organization, participated in community service projects, held a job, played sports, etc., please mention these in your application.
 If you are interested in pursuing the visual or performing arts at Hamilton, we welcome supplementary materials that follow our guidelines.

-Hamilton does offer individualized ESOL tutoring for students who require extra help with English.
+Hamilton does offer individualized tutoring for multilingual students through the Writing Center and Oral Communication Center.
 All Hamilton students are required to demonstrate English proficiency during the application process, but many need additional support when adjusting to Hamilton's communication-intensive environment.
-Tutoring is done in small settings and is customized to each student's needs.
+Multilingual students who have specific questions may contact Laura Widman, Multilingual Specialist, at firstname.lastname@example.org.

 Our credit policies vary by department.
 For the most up-to-date information regarding transfer credit, we encourage you to visit the website of the College Registrar.

 Hamilton does not restrict participation in programs to students based on nationality or geographic origin.
 International students are frequent and enthusiastic participants in research opportunities, internships and study abroad.
 For certain internship programs, Curricular Practical Training is available.